-At one time or another, many adults have experienced heartburn and an uncomfortable feeling in the chest after eating a big meal or spicy foods.
+At one time or another, many adults have had heartburn (an uncomfortable feeling in the chest) after eating a big meal or spicy foods.

-But GERD isn't just a problem for adults — it affects kids, too.
+But GER isn't just a problem for adults — kids can have it, too, even babies.
 In infants, it can cause vomiting and fussiness after feeding.
-And in older kids and teens, GERD can lead to heartburn, stomach, and chest discomfort.
+And in older kids and teens, GER can lead to heartburn, and stomach and chest discomfort.

-Most kids outgrow GERD on their own but some will require treatment.
+Most kids outgrow GER over time but some will need medical treatment.

-The burping, heartburn, and spitting up associated with GERD are the result of acidic stomach contents moving backward into the esophagus (called reflux).
-This can happen because the muscle that connects the esophagus with the stomach (the esophageal sphincter) relaxes at the wrong time or doesn't properly close.
+The burping, heartburn, and spitting up associated with GER are the result of acidic stomach contents moving backward into the esophagus (this is called reflux).
+This can happen because the muscle that connects the esophagus to the stomach (the esophageal sphincter) relaxes at the wrong time or doesn't properly close.

 Many people have reflux regularly and it's not usually a cause for concern.
-But with GERD, reflux occurs more often and causes noticeable discomfort.
-After nearly all meals, GERD causes heartburn, also known as acid indigestion, which feels like a burning sensation in the chest, neck, and throat.
+But with GER, reflux happens more often and causes noticeable discomfort.
+After nearly all meals, GER causes heartburn, also known as acid indigestion, which feels like a burning sensation in the chest, neck, and throat.

-Most babies outgrow GERD between the time they are 1 and 2 years old.
-But in some cases, GERD symptoms persist.
-Kids with developmental or neurological conditions, such as cerebral palsy, are more at risk for GERD and can have more severe, lasting symptoms.
+But in some cases, GER symptoms last.
+Kids with developmental or neurological conditions, such as cerebral palsy, are more at risk for GER and can have more severe, lasting symptoms.

-Heartburn is the most common symptom of GERD in kids and teens.
+Heartburn is the most common symptom of GER in kids and teens.
 It can last up to 2 hours and tends to be worse after meals.
-In infants and young children, GERD can lead to problems during and after feeding, including:
+In babies and young children, GER can lead to problems during and after feeding, including:

-These symptoms may be worse if a baby lies down or is placed on in a car seat after a meal.
+Some of these symptoms may become worse if a baby lies down or is placed on in a car seat after a meal.

-Some children develop complications from GERD.
+Some children develop complications from GER.
 The constant reflux of stomach acid can lead to:

-Because these complications can make eating painful, GERD can interfere with proper nutrition.
+Because these complications can make eating painful, GER can interfere with proper nutrition.
 So if your child isn't gaining weight as expected or is losing weight, it's important to talk with your doctor.

-In older kids, doctors usually can diagnose GERD by doing a physical exam and hearing about the symptoms.
+In older kids, doctors usually diagnose GER by doing a physical exam and hearing about the symptoms.
 Try to keep track of the foods that seem to bring on symptoms in your child — this information can help the doctor determine what's causing the problem.

-In younger children and babies, doctors might run these tests to diagnose GERD or rule out other problems:
+In younger children and babies, doctors might run these tests to diagnose GER or rule out other problems:

-Treatment for GERD depends on the type and severity of the symptoms.
+Treatment for GER depends on the type and severity of the symptoms.

 In babies, doctors sometimes suggest lightly thickening the formula or breast milk with rice cereal to reduce reflux.
 Making sure the baby is in a vertical position (seated or held upright) during feedings can also help.

-Older kids often get relief by avoiding foods and drinks that seem to trigger GERD symptoms, including:
+Older kids often get relief by avoiding foods and drinks that seem to trigger GER symptoms, including:

-Doctors may recommend raising the head of a child's bed 6 to 8 inches to minimize reflux that occurs at night.
-They may also try to address other conditions that can contribute to GERD symptoms, including obesity and certain medications — and in teens, smoking and alcohol consumption.
+Doctors may recommend raising the head of a child's bed 6 to 8 inches to minimize reflux that happens at night.
+They also may try to address other conditions that can contribute to GER symptoms, including obesity and certain medicines — and in teens, smoking and alcohol use.

 Medications called prokinetics are sometimes used to reduce the number of reflux episodes by helping the lower esophageal sphincter muscle work better and the stomach empty faster.